Social media data is what validates marketing decisions, which makes analytics the defining scales of modern marketing.

 This is why digital marketing and social media analytics go hand in hand.

-All you have to do is upgrade to a business account in order to view key data about how users are viewing and engaging with your Instagram content.
+If you want to see how users are viewing and engaging with your Instagram content, for example, all you have to do is upgrade to a business account in order to view key Instagram data and understand your account's performance .

 In addition to giving you insightful tips on where your visitors are coming from and what kind of content appeals to them, it is also useful as a market research tool.